Chief Executive Officer

 Previously, Rebecca has worked in Five Star restaurants, Relais and Chateaux properties and luxury hotels both here in the United States and in Europe.
 Rebecca has worked hard to be able to train with some of the most accomplished pastry chef’s in England, France and Spain.
 She won “best young pastry chef” in the United Kingdom in 2006 from the Academy of Food and Wine and represented England in the first ever Roussillon Dessert Trophy in the south west of France.
 Rebecca has worked part time at The White House since the end of the Bush administration and spent the last 4 years as Executive Pastry Chef and beekeeper for The Fairmont Hotel, Washington DC, Georgetown where she ran a successful and creative pastry department.

-	director of business operations & strategic initiatives
+director of finance & strategy

 Previously, Jaime worked at Deloitte as a Strategy and Operations Consultant in the Federal practice.
 With Deloitte, Jaime provided business analysis and project management services to multiple clients.
 Specifically, Jaime developed strategic plan documents, business process maps and business case analyses for several Federal agencies.

 Jaime holds a B.A. in government from Georgetown University.